 The Informed Consent Document must include additional information for potential subjects regarding the fact that participation or non-participation will have no effect on the duration of incarceration or terms of parole.
 For the review of research involving prisoners, a majority of the IRB members (exclusive of prisoner members) has no association with the prison involved, apart from their membership on the IRB.

-7.O Veterans diagnosed with PTSD

-Any VAHCS study that involves PTSD undergoes additional review to ensure all safety measures are met for this population.
-The IRB-03 Supplemental Primary Reviewer Checklist is completed by the Primary Reviewer in the Full Board review of the research protocol.

 Part 8: HawkIRB Section VII.A.
 Collaborative Research